 Two kinds of strangler fig grow along Ourimbah Creek: the small-leafed fig Ficus obliqua that grows on rocks and trees, and the rusty fig F. rubiginosa that is more usually confined to rocks.
+They are characteristic of subtropical rainforest.
 The problem is how to get them to regenerate into the big trees that support epiphytic orchids, ferns and interlacing lianas - how to revive their key role that they once had here as an ecosystem of mutually-dependent species.

 Fig trees take a human lifetime to regenerate naturally, because they have to start life as seedlings high up in the canopy, often germinating in the debris accumulated by elkhorn ferns.
 Then it takes many years for their roots to creep down the trunk of the host tree to ground level.
 Only then can they start growing quickly, with their roots in the ground and their leaves collecting light high up in the canopy.
 However, we can speed things up.